SQLite Select

 Even though the SELECT clause appears before the FROM clause, SQLite evaluates the FROM clause first and then the SELECT clause, therefore:

-• First, specify the table where you want to get data from in the FROM clause.
+• First, specify the table from which you want to get data in the FROM clause.
 Notice that you can have more than one table in the FROM clause.
-We will discuss it in the subsequent tutorial.
+We’ll discuss it in the subsequent tutorial.

 • Second, specify a column or a list of comma-separated columns in the SELECT clause.